Denis Na-Ebong Soorimwin District Health Director

 MISSION

-To provide and prudently manage comprehensive and accessible quality health services with emphasis on primary Health Care in accordance with approved national policies.
+To provide and prudently manage comprehensive and accessible quality health services with emphasis on primary Health Care per approved national policies.

 Table 1b: Breakdown of 2021 population by Sub Districts[i]